We're an affiliate

 How To Prevent Patella Luxation

-Alternatively, you can get a dietary supplement that is formulated with key minerals that will help to strengthen his knee bones.
+Alternatively, you can get a dietary supplement that is formulated with key minerals that will help to strengthen their knee bones.
+Something like Jope Chews can help delay the onset of arthritis and minimize pain and inflammation after surgery.

 If your pug has a consistent history of a dislocated knee cap, you need to have him get surgery to correct the issue.
 Failure to handle this risk in time can expose your little pup to other knee-related injuries.